ecomfe/veui-docs/one/docs/en-US/components/radio-group.md

 `v-model`
 :::

-Triggers when the selected item changed.
-The callback parameter list is `(value: *)` and `value` is the value of the selected item.
+Triggered after the selection state changes, with the callback parameter `(value: *)`. `value` is the value of the `value` property in the currently selected options of the button group.
 ^^^